-Eastern Shore Community College (ESCC) uses funds available under the Workforce Investment Act (WIA.) from the Bay Consortium Workforce Investment Board to help learners participate in full and part-time academic/training programs.
+ESCC uses funds available under the Workforce Innovation and Opportunity Act (WIOA) from the Bay Consortium Workforce Development Board to help learners participate in full and part-time academic/training programs.

 Eligibility Counseling and Review

-Individuals meeting the eligibility criteria of the Workforce Investment Act who also meet the College’s admission requirements and are willing to accept employment upon completion of the program may qualify for an array of services including:
+Individuals meeting the WIOA eligibility criteria and the College’s admission requirements and are willing to accept employment upon completion of the program may qualify for an array of services including:

 - Funding for tuition, books and supplies